 What about troubleshooting performance issues?
 In current virtualized environment, operators cannot easily determine whether a performance issue is caused by the guest network stack or the underlying infrastructure.
 With NetKernel operators gain much visibility of the guest network stack, which potentially facilitates debugging the performance issues.
-For example operators can closely monitor their NSMs to detect problems with the network stack; they can also deploy additional mechanisms in the NSMs to monitor their datacenter network [29,49], all without disrupting users at all.
+For example operators can closely monitor their NSMs to detect problems with the network stack; they can also deploy additional mechanisms in the NSMs to monitor their datacenter network [27], [47], all without disrupting users at all.

 Does NetKernel increase the attack surface?
-It is wellknown that shared memory design might suffer from sidechannel attacks where malicious tenants could temper with other tenants' data on the hugepages.
-In this regard, NetKernel limits the visibility of NK devices into the hugepage for guest VMs: each device can only access its own address space.
-This is guaranteed by enforcing the address allocation and isolation control at CoreEngine.
+It is well-known that shared memory design might suffer from side-channel attacks where malicious tenants could temper with other tenants' data on the hugepages.
+In this regard, NetKernel limits the visibility of NK devices into the hugepage for guest VMs: Each device can only access its own address space, which is guaranteed by enforcing the address allocation and isolation control at CoreEngine.
+Therefore, NetKernel keeps the same attack surface as the virtual NIC and virtual switch abstractions, meaning that the attack consequence is the same as before without NetKernel.
+It is also possible to exploit hardware for memory copying: guest VM and NSM has dedicated memory regions, in which data can be copied by hardware DMA engines (e.g., FPGA and Intel QuickData), thus avoiding side-channel attacks.

 How about supporting stacks with non-socket API?
-There are many fast network stacks with non-socket API such as PASTE [32], Seastar [11], and IX [18].
+There are many fast network stacks with non-socket API such as PASTE [30], Seastar [9], and IX [16].
 As NetKernel keeps the socket API, the central challenge to support these stacks (as NSMs) is how to resolve the semantic differences.
 While this requires case-by-case porting efforts, in general the ServiceLib should take care of the semantic transformation between the APIs.

 Future directions.
-We outline a few future directions that require immediate attention with high potential: (1) Performance isolation.
-When multiple guest VMs share the same NSM, fine-grained performance isolation is imperative.
-In addition, it is necessary and interesting to design charging policies that promote fair use of the NSM and CoreEngine; (2) Resource efficiency.
+We outline a few future directions that require immediate attention with high potential: (1) Isolation.
+When multiple guest VMs share the same NSM, fine-grained performance isolation [37] is imperative.
+It is also necessary and interesting to design charging policies that promote fair use of the NSM and CoreEngine.
+For example, tenants may be charged according to how many requests are processed.
+In addition, as multiple guest VMs may share the same NSM, complete resource isolation becomes crucial for multi-tenant scenarios, which NetKernel considers as future work.
+(2) Resource efficiency.
 Various aspects of NetKernel's design can be optimized for efficiency and practicality.
 The CPU overhead of CoreEngine, mostly to poll the shared memory queues for NQE transmission, can be optimized by offloading to hardware like FPGA and SoC.
+For example, a FPGA-based CoreEngine can interact with NK devices via a DMA engine, and it only transmits the NQEs so that the DMA bus does not become a performance bottleneck.
+Besides, such offloading saves precious CPU cores that could benefit user applications.
+(3) API.
+NetKernel currently provides BSD socket semantics, but a guest VM might need more network functionalities, such as access control and firewall.
+Therefore, identifying the minimal API set for guests to efficiently interact with the network stack becomes another future direction.
+Additionally, applications based on netmap [56], RDMA and eRPC [35] libraries cannot benefit from NetKernel at present.
+NetKernel aims at supporting these network libraries in the future.